-On November 3, 2017 the Rita Blitt Gallery and Sculpture Garden opened at Mulvane Museum, Washburn University, Topeka, Kansas.
-This is the home of the Rita Blitt Legacy Collection of drawings, paintings, sculpture, and film.
+The Rita Blitt Gallery and Sculpture Garden at Mulvane Museum, Washburn University, Topeka, Kansas is the home of the Rita Blitt Legacy Collection of drawings, paintings, sculpture, and film.
 Exhibitions will change twice per year.
 The Irwin Blitt Fellowship Award will be given annually to a student selected to create a project inspired by the Rita Blitt Legacy Collection.

-Rita was born in Kansas City in 1931.
-As a child, she won scholarships for Saturday classes at the Kansas City Art Institute, and returned there after attending the University of Illinois and graduating from the University of Missouri, Kansas City.
+Rita, born Rita Copaken in Kansas City, 1931, won scholarships for classes at the Kansas City Art Institute at age 10 and returned there for studying painting after attending the University of Illinois and graduating from the University of Missouri, Kansas City.